Relief and Recovery Resources

 American Red Cross — Hawaiʻi

-Staffed 11 shelters during the first storm, served 1,100+ meals, and is now conducting damage assessments and recovery support across all islands.
+Staffs shelters, provides meals, and conducts damage assessments and recovery support across all islands.
 Urgently recruiting new volunteers.

 1-800-RED-CROSS 1-800-733-2767 | redcross.org/gethelp